-Marcy was later diagnosed with cancer and suffered badly with depression.
+Marcy was later diagnosed with cancer and suffered badly from depression.

 Sadly, she died in 2015, aged just 42.

-She once told The Jersey Journal that she blamed her illness on 9/11 and having inhaled so much debris.
+She once told The Jersey Journal that she blamed her illness on 9/11 after having inhaled so much debris.

 She told the publication: "I'm saying to myself, 'Did this thing ignite cancer cells in me?'

 "I definitely believe it, because I haven't had any illnesses.
 I don't have high blood pressure... high cholesterol, diabetes.
 How do you go from being healthy to waking up the next day with cancer?"

 When she was asked whether she looked at the photo of her from that day, she said she didn't.

 "I try to take myself from being a victim to being a survivor now," she said.
 "I don't want to be a victim anymore."

 Edward Fine was just about to step foot in one of the lifts on the 79th floor of North Tower when the plane struck.